MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/forced-color-simulation.md

 # High Contrast simulation

 Windows and other operating systems \(OSs\) contain a [setting that allows users to show the interface with a set of reduced colors][WindowsHighContrastMode].
-The setting may be either pre-set color schemes or defined by the user.
+The setting is called **High Contrast Mode**.
+The setting may use either pre-set color schemes or settings that are defined by the user.
 The setting helps people with several needs including those with limited vision, suffering from migraines, suffering from [Irlen Syndrome][WikiIrlenSyndrome], or living with [Dyslexia][WikiDyslexia].

 The exact numbers are not available, but roughly 4% of all Windows users use display settings with reduced color settings.
 According to the [2018 Survey of Users with low Vision][WebaimProjectsLowvisionsurvey2Contrastmode] provided by WebAIM, more than half of low vision users use **High Contrast Mode**.